TiendaNube/standalone-apps/README.md

 ## Steps to use app
 ### 1th - Create Account
-- If you don't have an account on the Partners Portal, create one.
+- If you don't have an account, create one on the Partners Portal.
+If you already have an account, login to your account.

 ### 2th - Create app
 - If you don't have an app created on the Partners Portal, create one.

-### 3th - Clone repository
+### 3th - Clone this repository
 - Clone this repository:
   ```bash
   $ git clone git@github.com:TiendaNube/nimbus-app-template-react.git